Mounjaro injections

 Weight loss injections have become increasingly popular both on the NHS and through private doctor services because of their results and appetite-reducing properties.

-If you want to get weight loss injections on the NHS, there are certain criteria you need to meet, and the process to get them can take some time.
+If you want to get weight loss injections on the NHS, there are certain criteria you need to meet, and the process to get them can take some time if you need to be referred to a specialist NHS weight management service.
 Here we look at the weight loss injections currently available in the UK, which are available through the NHS, and how you can get them.

 Medically reviewed by